 Mitilda and Gabriel made it over the wall of another city, still undetected.

-It was the same night, but they were just barely in time to not have to wait a day; the dawn was starting to show.
+It was the same night, but they were just barely in time to not have to wait a day; the dawn would be starting in a few hours.
 "So how are we doing this?"
 Mitilda said.
 "Just go knocking on doors and showing magic to random people?"

 "I'm not sure.
 We won't reach very many people doing that.
 I mean, if the first family we talk to calls the guards on us, we'll have to leave immediately."

 "That would help, but there has to be a better way.
 I want to gather a whole bunch of people together before we do any demonstration.
 But they're not just going to come outside.
 They might call the guards on us even before we show them magic - they'd still get a reward for turning in curfew breakers."

 "We could tell them we're a lot more powerful than we are and threaten them into not calling the guards," Mitilda said.
 "But that might make a bad impression...
 I think we should just split up and visit houses."

 Mitilda entered a house, using telekinesis to pick the lock.
 There were five people asleep.
 "Hey," she said softly, then repeated it louder until they started to stir.
 The older daughter was the first to open her eyes.

 "Ssh!"
 Mitilda said immediately.
 "I have something to show you."